 Your GP or practice nurse will look inside your ears to check if they're blocked and might carry out some simple hearing tests.

-They may suggest using eardrops for a bit longer, or they may carry out a minor procedure called ear irrigation to clean out your ear canal.
+They may suggest using eardrops for a bit longer, or they may carry out a minor procedure called ear irrigation (previously syringing) to clean out your ear canal.
+Not all GP practices offer this service.
+You may have to pay to have this treatment privately.

-If these treatments aren't suitable or don't help, your GP may refer you to the ENT department of your nearest hospital for more specialised treatments such as microsuction or an aural toilet.
+If these treatments aren't suitable or don't help, your GP may consider referring you to the ENT department of your nearest hospital for more specialised treatments.

 Treatments to remove earwax